ZaahidAbdurahman/Data-Analytics/README.md

  A data lake stores raw data in its native format instead of conforming to a relational database structure.

-  -desgined to capture data from structured, unstructured and semi structured.
+  - Desgined to capture data from structured, unstructured and semi structured.

-  -Used for large amounts of data
+  - Used for large amounts of data

  A data warehouse is used for analytics and reporting.

- -Has no interference and faster processing.
+ - Has no interference and faster processing.

- -Designed for OLAP
+ - Designed for OLAP

- -Data summarized
+ - Data summarized

  The star schema design to facilitate analytical processing gets its name from what the schema looks like when looking at its entity relationship diagram, as Figure 3.20 illustrates.